benedictpaten/marginPhase/toil/README.md

 ### Introduction ###

 The idea here is that it is prohibitively memory-intensive to run marginPhase on chromosome-scale BAMs.
-So we break apart the BAMs into smaller (manageable) chunks and run marginPhase on thise in parallel.
+So we break apart the BAMs into smaller (manageable) chunks and run marginPhase on these in parallel.
 Then the output of these is stitched back together to get an approximation of the true result.

 This process requires these parameters:
 1. CHUNK_SIZE: Size of the chunk